Coconut Water: A Healthy Choice for Diabetic Patients

 How much sugar does coconut water contain?

 Coconut water contains natural sugars, but the exact amount can vary.
-Generally, it’s lower in sugar than many commercial beverages.
+It is generally lower in sugar than many commercial beverages.

 What are the benefits of eating dry coconut?